userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## Dynamic configs

-Here you can find the description of dynamic configs - configs that can be changed at run-time without stopping the service.
+Here you can find the description of dynamic configs - options that can be changed at run-time without stopping the service.
-Those options could be obtained via the components::TaxiConfig component and taxi_config::Source.

-For an information on how to write a service that manages dynamic configs see @ref md_en_userver_tutorial_config_service.
+For an information on how to write a service that distributes dynamic configs see @ref md_en_userver_tutorial_config_service.

+## Adding and using your own dynamic configs

+Dynamic config values could be obtained via the taxi_config::Source client that could be retrieved from components::TaxiConfig:

+@snippet components/component_sample_test.cpp  Sample user component source

+To get a specific value you need a parser for it.
+For example, here's how you could parse and get the `SAMPLE_INTEGER_FROM_RUNTIME_CONFIG` option:

+@snippet components/component_sample_test.cpp  Sample user component runtime config source

 ## HTTP_CLIENT_CONNECT_THROTTLE @anchor HTTP_CLIENT_CONNECT_THROTTLE